Suffolk students are eager to turn their big ideas into big businesses.

 Tips From an Angel Investor

-If you want to participate in next year's trade show, Wunderlich has some advice for you.
+If you plan to participate in next year's trade show, angel investor Roman Wunderlich (BSBA '10) has some advice for you.

 - When you throw out numbers or facts, be ready to back them up.
 Nothing is worse than bad math or finances.
 If I put you on the spot, you should be able to shoot out an answer quickly and accurately.